Topics covered: Molecular Biology 1

 All right.
 Today we're going to make a very important transition.

 Of course, what we want to do is understand biological function by taking our two favorite approaches.

-Understanding the organism minus an individual gene.
 Understanding an organism minus an individual component, and understanding the individual components minus the organism, genetics and biochemistry.
-And, as we know, the geneticists went off on their route finding mutants, doing mutant hunts, making crosses, making genetic maps, et cetera, didn't understand really what these genes had to do with anything specific in the organism, other than they produced phenotypes when they were mutated.
+And, as we know, the geneticist went off on their route finding mutants, doing mutant hunts, making crosses, making genetic maps, et cetera, didn't understand really what these genes had to do with anything specific in the organism, other than they produced phenotypes when they were mutated.